XeinTDM/OSINT/README.md

 ## License

-This project is distributed under the [LICENSE_TYPE] License.
+This project is distributed under the MIT License.
 Refer to the `LICENSE` file for complete terms.